hkarambizi/WorkBox-App/README.md

 App Deployment Link: https://fathomless-everglades-54260.herokuapp.com/

+This project has been added to Web Development Portfolio: http://harrykarambizi.bitballoon.com/

 ## Relationship Diagram w/ Data Models:
 I have included in this folder a diagram from LucidChart that depicts:
 -the flow of the user stories.